-To help you navigate the minefield of your wedding we spoke to two wedding cake makers to find out the sweat and sour of choosing your wedding cake:
+To help you navigate the minefield of your wedding we spoke to two Cairns wedding cake makers to find out the sweet and sour of choosing your wedding cake:

 Iain from Passion for Cakes & Susan from Sue’s Sweet Delights

 Photography by Focus Imagery

 WHAT ARE THE MOST IMPORTANT THINGS TO CONSIDER WHEN CHOOSING A WEDDING CAKE?

 Sue – A wedding cake should be the showpiece of your reception and should reflect the theme and style that you have chosen for your special day.
 It can be quirky, traditional, modern, contemporary or outside of the box!
 But it should be stunning!

 Iain – Consider a multitude of things size/shape/style/colours so your cake ties in perfectly with your theme.
 We suggest you bring along pictures/colour samples even your invites as this can help with your cake design.
 Some couples like to surprise their guest with some strange combinations however we would recommend that you keep it uncomplicated and stick to flavours that you know most people like.

 WHAT IS IT IMPORTANT TO CONSIDER WHEN CHOOSING A CAIRNS CAKE MAKER?

 Sue – Make sure your cake maker is aware of your budget, colour palette and theme.
 It is important to also find out if they deliver and set up your cake, if not you will have to trust someone to do this very important job!
 Make sure your cake maker has the types of cake you like, ask if you can attend a taste session where you are able to taste the cakes on offer.
 Let the cake decorator offer you some suggestions regarding the decorations, as they will have a wealth of knowledge.